clap-rs/clap/CONTRIBUTING.md

 Contributions are always welcome!
 And there is a multitude of ways in which you can help depending on what you like to do, or are good at.
 Anything from documentation, code cleanup, issue completion, new features, you name it, even filing issues is contributing and greatly appreciated!

-Another really great way to help is if you find an interesting, or helpful way in which to use `clap`.
-You can either add it to the [examples/](examples) directory, or file an issue and tell me.
-I'm all about giving credit where credit is due :)

 ## Goals

 There are a few goals of `clap` that I'd like to maintain throughout contributions.
 If your proposed changes break, or go against any of these goals we'll discuss the changes further before merging (but will *not* be ignored, all contributes are welcome!).
 These are by no means hard-and-fast rules, as I'm no expert and break them myself from time to time (even if by mistake or ignorance :P).